Weird scenes, strange people and casualties on the media front line

 The Wossy Affliction

-Actually, it’s best we leave that story there… just forget you read anything about it.
+It’s best we leave that story there… forget you read anything about it.

-Back in publishing, a temp booking at one magazine found Chris in news meetings where the elderly, old-school team would, on cue, all wrinkle their noses and exclaim, “If you get a twinkle [of a news story], don’t blame it on the cocaine!” and then giggle like naughty schoolchildren.
-Chris spent a lot of time at the magazine maintaining his decorum – a skill that has benefited him many times over the years.
+Back in publishing, a temp booking at one magazine found Chris in news meetings in which the elderly, old-school team would, on cue, wrinkle their noses and exclaim, “If you get a twinkle [of a news story], don’t blame it on the cocaine!” and giggle like naughty children.
+Chris spent much of his time at the magazine maintaining his decorum in difficult circumstances – a skill that has benefited him many times over the years.

 But of course, drugs and the media sometimes go together like firing your experts and paying interns to tweet press releases: Chris once met an art editor who wore industrial-grade narcotics in her necklace and who would launch into tirades of terrifying abuse if anyone criticised her layouts.